Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Results and Discussion

-where $B_0=\mu_0 H$.
-This perturbation changes the internal macrospin wave numbers of the two films and therefore their slab scattering amplitudes, so that the effective bilayer is no longer left-right symmetric:
+This perturbation changes the internal macrospin wave numbers and slab scattering amplitudes, breaking the left-right symmetry:

-As a result, the two-film cavity no longer supports a perfectly dark orthogonal channel.
-Instead, the dark-derived mode hybridizes weakly with the bright sector and becomes faintly visible in transmission.
+Consequently, the cavity no longer supports a perfectly dark orthogonal channel.
+Instead, the dark-derived mode weakly hybridizes with the bright sector, becoming faintly visible.

-Figure~\ref{fig:asym_bilayer_maps} illustrates this transition by comparing the symmetric and asymmetric bilayer spectra.
-In the symmetric case, only the two main bright hybridized branches are visible in the spectral window of interest.
-Once a finite asymmetry $\delta B$ is introduced, an additional weak branch appears between the two dominant bright branches.

-To examine this effect more directly, we next consider resonance-field line cuts of the transmission spectrum.
-Representative line cuts for increasing $\delta B$ are shown in Fig.~\ref{fig:asym_bilayer_maps}(c).
-In the symmetric limit ($\delta B = 0$), the spectrum is dominated by the usual pair of bright peaks.
-As $\delta B$ increases, a third peak gradually develops between them.
-This intermediate feature is the one-dimensional fingerprint of the dark-derived branch.
-At small asymmetry it is barely visible, consistent with the fact that the underlying mode remains mostly dark.
-As the asymmetry grows, the middle peak gains spectral weight, indicating that the dark-derived mode has acquired a finite cavity component.
-At the same time, the outer two peaks continue to define a substantial bright splitting over a wide range of asymmetry.
-This coexistence of a visible middle branch and a still-large outer splitting is the key regime of interest, because it indicates that one can activate the dark-derived branch without immediately destroying the strong collective bright channel.
+Figure~\ref{fig:asym_double layer_maps} illustrates this transition.
+While the symmetric case [Fig.~\ref{fig:asym_double layer_maps}(a)] only displays the two main bright hybridized branches, introducing a finite asymmetry $\mu_0 \delta H$ [Fig.~\ref{fig:asym_double layer_maps}(b)] activates an additional weak branch between them.
+To examine this effect directly, we analyze frequency-dependent transmission line cuts taken at the resonance field $\mu_0 H_{\text{res,3}}$ [Eq.~\eqref{eq:H_res_main}], shown in Fig.~\ref{fig:asym_double layer_maps}(c).
+At $\mu_0 \delta H = 0$, the spectrum is dominated by the lower and upper polariton branches of the bright FMR mode.
+As $\mu_0 \delta H$ increases, a third intermediate peak gradually develops between them, representing the dark-derived branch.
+This peak gains spectral weight with increasing asymmetry, confirming its finite cavity component.
+Crucially, the outer two peaks maintain a substantial bright splitting over a wide asymmetry range, allowing the activation of the dark-derived branch without immediately destroying the primary bright channel.

-The physical interpretation of these results is consistent with the collective-mode picture of two magnetic subsystems in a common cavity \cite{Zhang2015DarkModes,ZareRameshti2022CavityMagnonics}.
-In the perfectly symmetric bilayer, the cavity couples predominantly to the bright combination of the two film modes, whereas the orthogonal dark combination carries negligible cavity weight.
-A finite asymmetry introduces mixing between these sectors, either through unequal effective couplings or unequal magnetic detunings, and therefore transfers a small but finite cavity component to the dark-derived mode.
-The present calculation shows that this process is already captured within the full planar scattering framework, without having to assume a reduced coupled-oscillator model from the outset.
-This point is important conceptually, because it demonstrates that the weak additional branch is not an artifact of an auxiliary reduction scheme, but a genuine consequence of the same cavity-scattering theory that correctly reproduces the single-film benchmark and the symmetric bilayer enhancement.